junxit/us-congress-bills-115/bill.md

 >   - **(9)** installing warning signs;
 >   - **(10)** establishing defensible space measures;
 >   - **(11)** reducing hazardous fuels;
->   - **(12)** windstorm damage, including replacing or installing electrical transmission or distribution utility pole structures with poles that are resilient to extreme wind and combined ice and wind loadings for the basic wind speeds and ice conditions associated with the relevant location;
+>   - **(12)** mitigating windstorm damage, including replacing or installing electrical transmission or distribution utility pole structures with poles that are resilient to extreme wind and combined ice and wind loadings for the basic wind speeds and ice conditions associated with the relevant location;
 >   - **(13)** removing standing burned trees; and
 >   - **(14)** replacing water systems that have been burned and have caused contamination.